Betsy McCaughey: New York Lieutenant Governorship, 1995–1998

 McCaughey was defeated in the Democratic primary election by New York City Councilman Peter Vallone (who then lost the general election to Pataki, 54 percent to 33 percent).
 McCaughey had earlier received the nomination of the Liberal Party of New York for governor and stayed in the general election.
 McCaughey's campaign attracted little support, and she received only 1.65 percent of the general vote for governor.
 Following the election, she divorced and then sued her former husband alleging "$40 million fraud", claiming that he promised to fund her campaign unconditionally.

 Life and career since leaving office

 McCaughey has worked on patient advocacy and healthcare policy issues since leaving office in 1999.
-She was senior fellow at the conservative Hudson Institute beginning in 1999 and an adjunct senior fellow beginning in 2002.
-She was a member of the board of directors of Genta, a company focused on the delivery of innovative products for cancer treatment from 2001 to her resignation in October 2007.
+She was a member of the board of directors of Genta, a company focused on the delivery of products for cancer treatment from 2001 to her resignation in October 2007.
 She was also a member of the board of directors of the Cantel Medical Corporation, a medical device manufacturer, from 2005 to her resignation in August 2009 to avoid the appearance a conflict of interest while she was engaged in advocacy on healthcare reform legislation.

-In 2004, she founded the Committee to Reduce Infection Deaths (RID) in reaction to a rise in antibiotic resistant staphylococcus aureus and other hospital-borne infections.
+In 2004, she founded the committee to Reduce Infection Deaths (RID) in reaction to a rise in antibiotic resistant staphylococcus aureus and other hospital-borne infections.
 The non-profit RID is "devoted solely to providing safer, cleaner, hospital care".
 She remains the chair and representative of the organization.
-She has appeared on Fox News, CNN, and many radio shows to discuss her research and how to prevent infection deaths.
-Her organization's efforts have led to legislation in more than 25 states requiring hospitals to report infections.